 Original pencil drawing in a sketchbook.

-Going back to Vancouver B.C. in the early 2000s, I met this handsome young man, Justin Trudeau.
+Going back to Vancouver, B.C., in the early 2000s, I met this handsome young man, Justin Trudeau.
 I was standing near the window in a small liquor store where I was giving away free cold beer as a promotion.
-JT, a young man was kissing a girl out front of the window, all smitten with youthful lusty-love vibes.
-He came into the shop all 'skip-itty' and flush after the KISS so I tease JT and offer him a cold beer to drink.
-We chat, he sips and he was like any other young guy with a whole life to look forward to the future.
-When JT was elected I thought, well it might be good for Canada to have some fresh ideas to enliven up our country's lackluster politics.
-GEESH, be careful about what one wishes for!!!!
+JT, a young man, was kissing a girl out front of the window, all smitten with youthful lusty-love vibes.
+He came into the shop all 'skip-itty' and flushed after the KISS, so I teased JT and offered him a cold beer to drink.
+We chat, he sips, and he was like any other young guy with a whole life to look forward to the future.
+When JT was elected, I thought, well, it might be good for Canada to have some fresh ideas to enliven up our country's lackluster politics.
+Be careful about what you wish for!

 Close-up of painting: